antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

 In this section we show several ways to chart the Great Conversation in the collection of speeches.

-There are several possible ways to make the chart: using a time-line plot, using heat-map plot, and using appropriate tabulation (with MatrixForm or Grid).
+There are several possible ways to make the chart: using a time-line plot, using heat-map plot, and using appropriate tabulation (with `MatrixForm` or `Grid`).

-In order to make the code in this section more concise the package [[AAp7](https://github.com/antononcube/MathematicaForPrediction/blob/master/Misc/RSparseMatrix.m)] is used.
+In order to make the code in this section more concise the package [RSparseMatrix.m](https://github.com/antononcube/MathematicaForPrediction/blob/master/Misc/RSparseMatrix.m), \[[AAp7](https://github.com/antononcube/MathematicaForPrediction/blob/master/Misc/RSparseMatrix.m), [AA5](https://mathematicaforprediction.wordpress.com/2015/10/08/rsparsematrix-for-sparse-matrices-with-named-rows-and-columns/)\], is used.

 ### Topic name to topic words